January 25, 2017 at 5:20 pm #5847

 The Business Case for Guaranteed Incomes

-See a background introduction in this article’s parent – The Business Case for Empathy.
+See a background introduction in this article’s parent – The Business Case for Empathy and also Support for the 49%.
 The Business Case for Guaranteed Incomes is an excerpt from Transition Economics – the Science of Sustainability, by Edward Tilley.

 Thinking that the Inequity created naturally by unsustainable capitalistic policy – is somehow preferable or unavoidable – is a Logic Gap.
 Rich people make $3 million dollars a day for 30 years; so any notion that working harder at three jobs is going to catch you up somehow is not a reasonable expectation.